-Due to the maximum adjustability of mid- and highback air suspension seats, it is possible to combine the seat back recline adjustment and the seat slide adjustment so that the seat back contacts the backwall.
-It is the responsibility of the driver to adjust the seat to prevent damage to the seat and the cab interior.
+Due to the high degree of adjustability of mid- and high-back air suspension seats, it is possible to combine the seat back recline adjustment and the seat slide adjustment so that the seat back contacts the back wall.
+Use care when adjusting the seat to prevent damage to the seat and the cab interior.